Motherhood, But Make It Less Irritable

 Why am I so exhausted all the time?

-But the truth is — most of the time, it’s not about motherhood itself.
+But if I’m being honest, most of the time, it’s not about motherhood itself.

 Skipping meals.